pramnora/Markdown/images/image-1.md

 - [Dove of peace](dove-of-peace.jpg "Click link to see image...dove of peace")

+- A prefix dash includes an item bullet
 1. [] written in square brackets: The text users will see to click on
 2. () written in circular brackets: The image link
 3. () written in circular brackets: The alt text...tool tip users see when mouse hovers over image.